-If you’re playing the waiting game in January to receive a Form W-2, “Wage and Tax Statement” from your ex-employer, you may have to wait until February.
+If you’re playing the waiting game in January to receive a W-2 form, “Wage and Tax Statement,” from your ex-employer, you may have to wait until February.
 The IRS gives employers a January 31 deadline by which they must furnish W-2s to their employees.
-But if you don’t have your W-2 by the end of the first week in February, it’s time to contact your ex-employer and request it.
+But if you don’t have it by the end of the first week in February, it’s time to contact your ex-employer and request your W-2.

 Contact Your Ex-Employer